TitleAssistant Professor; Graduate Program Coordinator, Online Master of Mass Communication

 BiographyDr.
-Marina Hendricks teaches Social Media Strategies, Public Relations Writing, Integrated Marketing Communication & Campaign Studio and Cross-Platform Campaigns.
+Marina Hendricks teaches Social Media Strategies, Public Relations Writing, Integrated Marketing Communication & Campaign Studio and Writing for Media Audiences.
 She is the graduate coordinator for the Online Master of Mass Communication program.
 In a previous life, she was communications director at the Newspaper Association of America (now News Media Alliance).
 A West Virginia native, she served as the founding editor of the FlipSide teen journalism program at The Charleston Gazette-Mail and also worked for an advertising and public relations agency.
 Her research focuses on youth journalism, student journalists, issues in journalism and social media.

 EducationUniversity of Missouri-Columbia, Ph.D. in Journalism

 Kent State University, M.A. in Journalism & Mass Communication

 Marshall University, B.A. in Journalism

 Academic ResponsibilitiesGraduate Coordinator, Online Master of Mass Communication